More Stuff About this Stuff

 Sometimes it may be one of nine or even eight, because the purpose of the photo goes beyond what appears in the frame.
 For example, a bunch of trees in Ohio looks much like a bunch of trees in Illinois or Michigan, but I took some of those pictures to show people back home in California what it was like in the area where I spent much of the summer of 2002.

 In other cases, an area or situation is interesting enough to deserve a longer explanation than my brief captions (for example, numerous books have been written about the national parks shown here).
 In these cases, the caption will be a link which will bring you to the expanded comments which appear below.
+And in a few cases, this page will be used to provide a long list of names in a group photo.

 --Dick Estel